llyx97/Rosita/README.md

         --aug_train
 ```

-Compress the fine-tuned BERT-base model and train the compressed model with Cross-entropy (CE) loss.
+Compress and train BERT with ground-truth labels
 ========
 Step1: To compress the fine-tuned BERT-base model, enter the directory `Pruning/` and run:
 ```